aditokmoo/E-commerce/README.md

    cd backend
    npm run dev

-The client and backend should now be running locally.
+The frontend and backend should now be running locally.

 ## Screenshots
 Here are some images to showcase the project